 An impeccably kept modern day classic with fresh bottom paint and varnish, ready for summer cruising.
-Kept in covered moorage in Edmonds, WA.
+Easy to see at South Lake Union.

 San Juan 38's were quality built using E-glass, Kevlar, and Corecell foam coring material in a resin infused lamination resulting in a 100% composite structure.
 The weight savings and strength of this construction are benefits that show in this boat's seaworthiness and efficiency.
 Prop pockets allow for a modest shaft angle and remarkably shallow draft.
 A single baffled fuel tank keeps the balance and trim consistent.
 A great looking boat that was drawn by Gregory Marshall with softer and sleeker lines than some similar designs, with "a little Gatsby" as described by one San Juan owner.
 A practical cabin layout offers 2 staterooms below, a rarity in any boat less than 40'.